All Episodes

 Well, how can we show that we're members?

-I mean, what wow uh it's great that they're on the rush babes page, but what can we do?
+I mean, it's great that they're on the Rush Babes page.

-Oh, somebody's gonna have to pay for this.
+Oh, somebody's going to have to pay for this.

 These are Obama's buddies.

-They can't maintain the own the initial price of 38 bucks.
+They can't maintain the initial price of $38.

-Well, okay, so somebody's gonna have to pay the price for this.
+Well, okay, so somebody's going to have to pay the price for this.

 You can't just have these Obama people losing money like this.